anthonyfok/boundaries/README.md

 # boundaries
 Boundary geometries for model results.
-All geometries in this repo are generated in Geopackage format.
+All geometries in this repo are generated in GeoPackage format.

  - Geometry_ADAUID.gpkg
 	- Aggregate dissemination area geometry